miguelh72/runescape-tools/README.md

 ## TODO

--   Load item data from http://www.grandexchangecentral.com.
-Store results!!!
+-   Load item data using proxies.
--   -   Figure out which proxies or how to use a proxy for this.
--   Feature extraction and analysis of data.
+-   Feature extraction and analysis of data in preparation for ML analysis.
--   Add automatic backup system
+-   Automatic backup system.